 Rockwall ISD provides a high quality fine arts education that is designed to support academic, social, emotional, and creative development.
 This goal is achieved through a comprehensive performing and visual arts curriculum that provides a wide range of learning experiences and performance opportunities.

 Fine arts education in Rockwall ISD begins in Kindergarten and continues through the high school years.
 In each K-6 elementary school, certified, degreed art and music specialists teach students.
 In the sixth grade, students choose from band, orchestra, choir, or visual arts as their fine arts course.
 At the middle school (7-8), students will select band, orchestra, choir, visual arts, and/or theater as their fine arts course, and many students will have the opportunity to choose two or more fine arts courses.
 Fine arts course selections in high school include band, orchestra, choir, theatre, dance, visual arts, and piano lab.

 Students from the RHHS Choir won auditions and earned their places in the Region 25 All-Region Choir this past Saturday, October 7th at Wylie High School.

 Rockwall ISD Bands finished 2nd and 3rd overall at the Mesquite Memorial Pre UIL Marching Contest.

 Degrees and Certifications:

-Chris Kosterman is in his third year as the first-ever Fine Arts Director for Rockwall ISD.
+Chris Kosterman is in his fourth year as the first-ever Fine Arts Director for Rockwall ISD.
 Before being named Director of Fine Arts, he served as the Director of Bands at Rockwall High School.
 Prior to that he served five years as the Associate Band Director at Rockwall Heath High School and five years as the Assistant Band Director at Cain Middle School.
-In his years at Rockwall ISD, Kosterman has taught on all five secondary campuses and five of Rockwall ISD's thirteen elementary schools, including one semester as the Music Teacher at Nebbie Williams Elementary.
+In his years at Rockwall ISD, Kosterman has taught on all five secondary campuses and five of Rockwall ISD's fourteen elementary schools, including one semester as the Music Teacher at Nebbie Williams Elementary.